These 4 Apps and Companies Will Actually Pay You to Get Healthy

 But did you know you can also get paid to be healthy?

-The premise behind HealthyWage is simple, but oh-so-clever: It bets you can’t lose weight.
+The premise behind losing weight with HealthyWage is simple, but oh-so-clever: It bets you can’t lose weight.

 You pick a goal weight and time frame, as well as the amount you’re willing to bet.
 HealthyWage’s calculator determines how much prize money it’ll give you if you succeed.